ElwinHuaman/elwin/content/authors/admin/_index.md

 highlight_name: false
 ---

-Elwin Huaman is a PhD student at the [University of Innsbruck](http://uibk.ac.at/).
-His main interests are knowledge graphs, knowledge curation, data enrichment, representation, visualization and the combination with related technologies such as machine learning and statistics.
-He works developing semantic web technologies within the academy and the industry.
+Elwin Huaman is a Senior Scientist, Project Manager, and Teaching assistant.
+He has experience in developing and implementing semantic web technologies within academia and industry.
+He has published several articles and co-authored a book title: [Knowledge graphs - Methodology, Tools and Selected Use Cases](https://link.springer.com/book/10.1007/978-3-030-37439-6).
+Furthermore, He has participated and been awarded in a conference, hackathon, and datathon.
+Last but not least, He runs several projects, workshops, and presentations related to under-resourced and endangered languages.

-He leads the [QUIPU: Quechua language-based Knowledge Graph](https://elwin.huamanquispe.com/project/quipu/) project, which is a knowledge graph that preserves as much as possible all quechua knowledge in a structured format.
+He leads the [QICHWABASE](https://qichwa.wikibase.cloud/) project, which is a knowledge graph that supports a harmonization process of the language and knowledge of Quechua communities across the world.
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->